Gromov--Witten invariants of root stacks with mid-ages and the loop axiom: The loop axiom for relative Gromov--Witten theory

 Let $p_j$ and $p_k$ be the two new markings corresponding to $e_j$ and $e_k$.
 Let $k_a/r$ and $k_b/r$ be the corresponding ages for $p_j$ and $p_k$ respectively.
 Then we need to have $k_a+k_b=r$, otherwise we have $\eta^{jk}=0$.
 Now, we do not assume that $k_a\leq k_b$.

 By Theorem \ref{thm-genus-zero-mid-age}, there are sufficiently large $r$ such that, for $g=0$ and $d_0<k_a<r-d_0$, the orbifold Gromov--Witten classes are the same and independent of $r$.
 Moreover, when $k_a\leq d_0$ or $k_a\geq r-d_0$, genus zero orbifold Gromov--Witten classes coincide with genus zero relative Gromov--Witten classes with negative contact orders \cite{FWY}.
-Note that either the class $e_j\in H^*(D_r)$ is identified with $r e_j\in H^*(D)$ or the class $e_k\in H^*(D_r)$ is identified with $r e_k\in H^*(D)$ as the orbifold pairing for the $\mu_r$-gerbe $D_r$ requires an extra factor of $r$.
+Note that for the orbifold Gromov--Witten theory, the orbifold pairing for the $\mu_r$-gerbe $D_r$ requires an extra factor of $r$.
+This is consistent with the result in \cite{FWY} which states that, in order to relate relative and orbifold invariants when there is a large age marking, we need to multiple orbifold invariants by a factor of $r$.
+Similarly, in Theorem \ref{thm-genus-zero-mid-age}, orbifold invariants are also multiplied by an extra factor of $r$ when we add two mid-age markings.

 Therefore, the loop axiom for genus one orbifold Gromov--Witten theory implies the loop axiom for genus one relative Gromov--Witten class as follows.

 Therefore, we have the following system of equations